 By Rev. Dr. Ed Hird

 Our hearts were created to be filled with rising hope.
-For each of us in this New Year 2017, hope is a choice.
+For each of us in this New Year, hope is a choice.
 Will we be hopeful or hopeless, thankful or thankless, joyful or joyless?
-Billy Graham said that people in the most affluent societies are feeling this sense of despair and hopelessness.
+The late Billy Graham said that people in the most affluent societies are feeling this sense of despair and hopelessness.

 William Barclay memorably said that there are no hopeless situations, only people who have grown hopeless about them.
 After the fall of France to Nazi Germany, Britain stood alone.
 Winston Churchill said to his cabinet: “Gentlemen, I find it rather inspiring.”
 There is something in hope that not all the shadows can quench.
 Emily Dickinson wrote: “Hope is the thing with feathers that perches in the soul and sings the tune without the words and never stops at all.”
 Alexander Pope in his famous Essay on Man memorably stated “Hope springs eternal in the human breast, Man never is, but always to be blest”

 For many people, hope has become equivalent to wishful thinking.
 The term ‘I hope so’ often means ‘don’t count on it’.
 Real Hope however doesn’t mean maybe, could be, or possibly.
 It is an assurance of what is to come.
 Hope is rising expectation of good things right around the corner.